 The ERTC was originally included in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, but it was not widely used because initially, businesses could only take advantage of either the Paycheck Protection Program (PPP) or the ERTC.
-But Congress revised this provision in December 2020, meaning many more companies may now qualify to receive PPP loans and use the ERTC.
+But Congress revised this provision in December 2020, meaning many more companies can take advantage of both plans.

 The ERTC has been designed to incentivize businesses of all sizes to keep employees on their payroll during this period of economic hardship.
 Below, businesses can find important questions and answers to help get a better understanding of these credits and which specific companies are eligible to receive them.

 As of December 2020, employers with 500 or fewer employees are able to claim the ERTC if they had a revenue reduction in 2020.
 Specifically, businesses that experienced a decline in gross receipts by more than 20% in any quarter of 2020 compared to the same quarter in 2019 are eligible.

 Regarding tax-exempt organizations that fall under 501(c) categorization, they must have partially or fully suspended all operations in 2020 or 2021 to qualify.

 Also, employers may not claim the same employee for this credit and the Work Opportunity Tax Credit for the same period.

 Importantly, employers that received a PPP loan and those who receive second draw PPP loans can also be eligible for the ERTC.
 However, PPP funds and ERTC can not be used to cover the same payroll costs.

 The ERTC is worth different amounts for 2020 and 2021, so we will describe them separately.